fullstackers/bus.io/README.md

 ```

-You get to decide your own convetion.
+You get to decide your own convention.

 ### #socket